-The participating artists prompt a dialog on questions that, in face of the current radical economic, social and political changes, are more relevant that ever.
+The participating artists prompted a dialog on questions that, in face of the current radical economic, social and political changes, are more relevant that ever.
 Is uncertainty regarding the future the greatest certainty we now possess?
 The title of the exhibition, "Who Knows Tomorrow," was inspired by an inscription on a small bus in Africa that was photographed by chance.
 This maxim of life widespread in Africa now stands for the meaning-generating theme of the exhibition.

 The artistic projects reveal the entanglements and connections between Africa and Europe: The contours of the political map of the African continent still existing today were marked out at the "Berlin Africa Conference" in 1884/85, sealing the division of Africa among the Western powers.
 Hence, the history of Africa's colonization is closely linked to the situation of Berlin at the end of the 19th and the beginning of the 20th century.
 Fifty years ago, in 1960, seventeen states initially became independent.
 Both historical events are connected to questions of a national sense of belonging and identity.